kubeedge/website/docs/setup/install-with-binary.md

 title: Installing KubeEdge with Binary
 sidebar_position: 4
 ---

-Deploying KubeEdge with binary is used to test, never use this way in production environment.
+Deploying KubeEdge with binary is used for testing purposes and should not be used in a production environment.

 ## Limitation

-- Need super user rights (or root rights) to run.
+- It Requires super user rights (or root rights).

 ## Setup Cloud Side (KubeEdge Master Node)

 ### Create CRDs

+Before setting up the cloud side, you need to create the necessary Custom Resource Definitions (CRDs) for KubeEdge.
+These CRDs define the custom resources that KubeEdge uses for managing devices, applications, and other components.
+To create the CRDs, run the following commands:

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/kubeedge/kubeedge/master/build/crds/devices/devices_v1alpha2_device.yaml